solanca/kraken-sdk-trading/api_cli/README.md

 ## Usage

-To use the CLI, run the following command:
+To use the CLI, simply run the following command:

 ```
 api_cli <broker> <function_name>